kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/11-search-videos.md

 ```

 ## Adding a separate method
-Our current handler for the input change is tucked away on `state` (on the onChange) it is its own little function.
-If we add a callback in here our code will start to look ugly so we will split our event handler out into a separate method
+* Our current handler for the input change is tucked away on `state`
+    - (on the onChange) it is its own little function
+* If we add a callback in here
+    - Our code will start to look ugly
+    - So we will split our event handler out into a separate method

 `SearchBar`